koii-network/docs/koii/faq/faq.md

 ## Q: Why I doesn't have permission to check the main.log when a error occurred in my task?
 How to fix it?

+That's the permission issue, try run it as Administrator and try again

 ## Tutorial for Finnie Wallet